johanley/postscript-notes/README.md

-Interesting aside: [this gentleman](https://youtu.be/5BIP_N9qQm4?t=2301) asserts that the maintainers of the [TeX  library](https://en.wikipedia.org/wiki/TeX) chose not to use an open source library for generating PDFs, because they couldn't do the job.
+Interesting aside: [this gentleman](https://youtu.be/5BIP_N9qQm4?t=2301) asserts that the maintainers of the [TeX  library](https://en.wikipedia.org/wiki/TeX) chose not to use an open source library for generating PDFs, because they couldn't do the job as well as their own code.